 Course content (subject to change)

-- Children and Families in Society and Policy (10 ECTS)
+- Children, Youth and Families: Sociological Perspectives and Policy Issues (10 ECTS)

 - Programme Planning and Evaluation (10 ECTS)